Having knowledge of the basics regarding target shooting, in addition to continuous practice, helps increase your skill as you focus on a high score.

 Enhance Your Fine Motor Skills

-Screen Shot 2022-03-04 at 12.13.43 PMWorking on the coordination of your finger, hand and wrist muscles is not limited to positively impacting your dexterity.
+Working on the coordination of your finger, hand and wrist muscles is not limited to positively impacting your dexterity.
 By refining your fine motor skills, you reduce unnecessary movement and inadvertently hone your gross motor skills.
 Gross motor skills primarily involve the muscles you use to achieve unfocused goals, such as lifting a box, petting your dog or walking.
 Enhancing fine motor skills can help you focus faster in a body alarm scenario where the mind typically relies on gross motor skills.
 For instance, if someone throws a ball at you, your reaction time might be slower than someone that has honed those gross motor skills by focusing them down to something such as precision target shooting.
 In a self-defense situation, it is critical to have those skills focused to a point that they become natural.
 Think of well-trained boxers.
 They focus on precision in both offense and defense.
 Reaction time for both is important to their success.
-I always live by the ol’ adage, aim small, miss small.”
+I always live by the ol’ adage, “aim small, miss small.”

 Set Your Goals and Crush Them